SahilBahal/fare-free-transit-monte-carlo/README.md

-# Can NYC Afford Fare-Free Transit?
+# Can NYC Afford Fare-Free Bus Transit?

 ## Overview
 This project evaluates the financial feasibility of implementing **fare-free bus transit** using a **Monte Carlo simulation**.
 Rather than relying on a single point estimate, the analysis quantifies the **distribution of possible budget outcomes** under uncertainty in ridership response, operating costs, and funding replacement strategies.